exakat/exakat/docs/Rules.rst

 ##################################

-`$this <http://www.php.net/manual/en/language.oop5.basic.php>`_ variable represents only the current object.
+`$this <http://www.php.net/manual/en/language.oop5.basic.php>`_ variable represents the current object, inside a class or trait scope.

-It is a pseudo-variable, and should be used within class's or trait's methods (except for static) and not outside.
+It is a pseudo-variable, and should be used within class's or trait's methods and not outside.
+It should also not be used in static methods.

-PHP 7.1 is stricter and check for `$this <http://www.php.net/manual/en/language.oop5.basic.php>`_ at several positions.
+PHP 7.1 is stricter and check for `$this <http://www.php.net/manual/en/language.oop5.basic.php>`_ at several situations.
 Some are found by static analysis, some are dynamic analysis.

 .. code-block:: php